jhinmainksta/drone/clover_simulation/README.md

 ### Changing initial world

-By default, the `simulator.launch` file will start the simulation with [`resources/worlds/clover.world`](resources/worlds/clover.world) as its base world.
+By default, the `simulator.launch` file will start the simulation with [`resources/worlds/drone.world`](resources/worlds/drone.world) as its base world.
 Note that the `real_time_update_rate` is set to 250 - this is required for PX4 lockstep simulation to work correctly.

-If you wish to create your own world for the simulation, be sure to derive it from `clover.world` to avoid issues with PX4 plugins.
+If you wish to create your own world for the simulation, be sure to derive it from `drone.world` to avoid issues with PX4 plugins.

 You may set the world name in `simulator.launch` as the `world_name` parameter for `gazebo_ros` instance.

 ### Configuring the vehicle

-`simulator.launch` utilizes the same `clover.launch` file from the `clover` ROS package, so ROS node reconfiguration is the same as on the real drone.
+`simulator.launch` utilizes the same `drone.launch` file from the `drone` ROS package, so ROS node reconfiguration is the same as on the real drone.

 PX4 may be reconfigured using QGroundControl, just like a real drone.
 Some parameters may require rebooting the drone, which is performed by shutting the simulated environment down and restarting it.